-We Help You Build, Enhance, and Grow Successful Health Science Programs
+We Help You Enhance Successful Health Science Programs

-The National Consortium for Health Science Education (NCHSE) is a long-standing national non-profit that represents health science state leaders who are responsible for secondary, postsecondary and adult Career Technical Education (CTE) health science programs across all 50 states and U.S. territories.
-Established in 1991, NCHSE supports visionary state leadership, promotes best practices and speaks with a common voice to build, enhance and grow high-quality health science education programs and pathways that ensure career success for the next generation of health professionals.
+The National Consortium for Health Science Education (NCHSE), a long-standing non-profit organization represents health science state leaders who are responsible for secondary, postsecondary and adult career technical education (CTE) health science programs.
+Established in 1991, NCHSE supports visionary state leadership, promotes best practices and speaks with a common voice to enhance high-quality health science education programs and pathways that ensure career success for the next generation of health professionals.
 Through partnerships with state education agencies, publishers and educational resource providers, professional associations, certification providers and the Health Science Educators Association (HSEA), NCHSE is positioned as the national authority for health science education.

-Formation of the Consortium followed numerous discussions among health careers educators from several key states.
-The group recognized the critical need to reduce duplication and fragmentation of healthcare educational efforts and to position the educational system to meet the human resource demands of the healthcare industry.
+Formed after numerous discussions among health careers educators from several key states, the group recognized the critical need to reduce duplication and fragmentation of healthcare educational efforts and to position the educational system to meet the human resource demands of industry.
 At the initial charter meeting, the mission, purpose, and goals were formulated.
-These statements of intent formed the basis for futuristic planning necessary for maintaining programs that are consistent with the human resource needs of the healthcare industry, responding to changing demographics of the nation, and providing for global recognition of the highest quality healthcare available.
+These statements formed the basis for futuristic planning necessary for maintaining programs consistent with the human resource needs of the healthcare industry, responding to changing demographics of the nation, and providing for global recognition of the highest quality healthcare available.